Damnocracy: Ted Nugent (lead guitar)

 Former lead guitarist for The Amboy Dukes and Damn Yankees, he is most famous for his solo career.
 Some of his best known songs include "Stranglehold", "Free for All", "Dog Eat Dog", "Wang Dang Sweet Poontang", "Cat Scratch Fever", "Motor City Madhouse", "Great White Buffalo", "High Enough" and "Wango Tango".
 Often during the show, Scott Ian referred to how much he enjoyed working with Nugent, as Nugent was one of Ian's influences growing up.

 Scott Ian (rhythm guitar)

 Rhythm guitarist and founding member of the thrash metal band Anthrax, who are considered one of the "big four" of the genre.
 Anthrax still perform today, and Scott Ian has been a personality on various VH1 programs, including the I Love the 70s/80s/90s series.
 Ian is also a member of Stormtroopers of Death, one of the first crossover thrash bands who mixed thrash with hardcore punk.

 Evan Seinfeld (bass)

-Former vocalist and bassist for the band Biohazard, as well as an actor, director and producer in the pornography business.
+Vocalist and bassist for the band Biohazard, as well as an actor, director and producer in the pornography business.